shimpe/expremigen/README.md

     n = Note2Midi()
     # notes is a list of music notes
     notes = "c4 e4 g4 c5 b4 g4 f4 d4 c4".split(" ")
-    from vectortween.NumberAnimation import NumberAnimation
-    from vectortween.SequentialAnimation import SequentialAnimation
     # specify a (volume) animation that increases linearly from mp to f
     crescendo = NumberAnimation(frm=Dyn.mp, to=Dyn.f, tween=['linear'])
     # specify a (volume) animation that decreases linearly from f to ppp